top of page

 Most likely, if you're this deep into the website/autobiography, you already know this: I have an unhealthy love of baseball.
 People will say, "Ha ha, how can love for baseball be unhealthy?" and I say to them: "You have not seen me when the Phillies have lost a game because of bad defense."
 But the Phillies are my life partner; I have no memory in my life of not loving the Phillies.
 Love of my parents (you read the paragraphs above; they're pretty great, right?) and love of the Phillies are the only things that stretch back unto the first syllable of my recorded time.
 But also, I have so much baseball-love to spread around that I have an always-changing complex flowchart of baseball allegiances allowing me to root for many teams.
 Given any random match-up, I will be able to find a reason to root for or against one of the teams, including particular players that I like.
 But know that I would never, not in this life or the next, root for the Yankees.

 But truly, my favorite thing besides acting is writing, both the act of it myself, and the reading of others' writing.
 My favorite all-time book is Joyce’s Ulysses (you can see me reading some of it here).
 Generally, the more complex the language and the storytelling, and the more you could plausibly use the heft of the book as weapon, the more I like it.
 This tracks with my second-favorite book, Infinite Jest.
 I'm aware that this opinion is far more obnoxious than cool, so I hope you believe my sincerity.
-Other favorite books include Cloud Atlas, Middlemarch, The Years, Mrs. Dalloway, The Corrections, War and Peace, Absalom Absalom, Blood Meridian, The Unbearable Lightness of Being, The Brothers K, Persuasion, Wolf Hall and Bring Up the Bodies.
+Other favorite books include, in a nonsensical unordered jumble: Cloud Atlas, The Bone Clocks, Middlemarch, Detransition Baby, Life After Life, A God in Ruins, Piranesi, The Left Hand of Darkness, The Underground Railroad, In the Dream House, The Years, Mrs. Dalloway, Orlando, One Hundred Years of Solitude, At Swim-Two Birds, The Art of Fielding, The Corrections, Freedom, War and Peace, Absalom Absalom, The Sound and the Fury, Blood Meridian, The Unbearable Lightness of Being, The Brothers K, Imajica, Persuasion, Frankenstein, Their Eyes Were Watching God, Wolf Hall and Bring Up the Bodies.
 I also love Phillip Pullman's His Dark Materials series.

 Also, as the author of a book of poetry, one might surmise I like poetry.
 I am about as uncool here as the previous paragraph might lead you to imagine.
 W.B.
 Yeats is my favorite poet, and I challenge anyone to persuade me that there is a better poem in the English Language than “The Second Coming.”
 I am also a great fan of the English Romantics, particularly Shelley and Keats.
 Other favorites include Dylan Thomas, Seamus Heaney, Whitman, Tennyson, Eliot, Rilke and Louis MacNiece.
 Non-favorites include people who do not use interesting words or images and just have a ragged right-hand margin in a gesture of profundity.
 That's great if those are your favorites!
 Just not for me.